- Application for Individual Adjuster License, form LIC 041-A.

 Back to Top

-- Application: $59.
+- Examination Fee: $59 (effective March 17, 2014; fee will be increased to $65).
 This fee will be charged when the first examination is scheduled using PSI examination scheduling service.
-Do not include the application fee with the license filing fee when you submit your adjuster application.
+Do not include the examination fee with the license filing fee when you submit your adjuster application.

 - Fingerprints: Review Fingerprint processing link for fees.